yuchen-lo/Proffinity/README.md

 The purpose of the featurize module is to extract machine learning features from binary complexes for the ML prediction module as well as the graph connectivity information for the visualzation module.

 ### Inputs:
-1. a list of protein_id (_eg._ if the protein complex is name.pdb then the protein_id will be name) and binding affinity data (optional), 1 row per PPI complex, as two-column csv file.
-If the binding affinity data is not available, the user will use 'nan' value for the entry.
-The input file should be named as input_"username".csv
+1. a list of protein_id (_eg._ if the protein complex is "name.pdb" then the protein_id will be "name") and binding affinity data (optional), 1 row per PPI complex, as two-column csv file.
+If the binding affinity data is not available, the user will use 'nan' value instead.
+The input file should be named as input_"inputname".csv
 3. complex structure data file in pdb format with filename that match the protein_id in the input list from 1.
 The PDB files of complex structures should be inside the 'model' folder (note: do not change the folder name "model").

 ### Outputs:
 1. the extracted features will be saved to the file with name ppi_index_extract_"inputname".csv where "inputname" is the name of input csv file.<sub></sub>
 2. the graph connectivity file for the complex will be generated to the "raw_graphv2" folder (_note_: do not change the folder name "raw_graphv2").
-3. a csv output file "ppi_index_extract_inputname.csv"

 ### To run:
 Inside the Proffinity directory,